liferay-search/liferay-docs/en/developer/reference/articles/02-project-templates/social-bookmark.markdown

 The Maven-generated project includes a `pom.xml` file and does not include the Gradle-specific files, but otherwise, appears exactly the same.

-The generated module is a working application and is deployable to a @product@ instance.
+The generated module is a working application and is deployable to a @sharepoint@ instance.
 An unmodified module generated as described above creates a social bookmark named *Test* that searches the current URL using Google Search.